This review may contain spoilers

 TAEKO: Yet there were moments that moved you in it?

 ME: Yes.
 Chihiro's face on the train when he realised that Haoren wasn't going to contact him.
-(Beppu is the saving grace of that episode.)
+(Beppu is the saving grace of that episode, despite the director's best efforts to ruin him.)
 The moment where Haoren finds him on Instagram.
 The recognition of his own photo at the exhibition (though it was definitely not the photo Chihiro took).
-The brief cut, in the last scene, where they break the fourth wall (though the direction of it was really, really awful).
+The brief cut, in the last scene, where they break the fourth wall (though the direction of it was really, truly awful).
 What did you think?

 TAEKO: It all felt to me terribly rushed.
 I could barely keep up with all the stabbing and the running and the seaside gallivanting and the running away again and the prison time...
 It was exhausting.
 The seals were cute though.
-And with such logical inconsistencies as Chihiro's sudden success where he had none before (couldn't he have worked and saved up for a camera before?), and a mere three-year sentence for attempted murder, my disbelief could no longer be suspended.
-I'm also afraid I wasn't quite as moved as you -- nor as disappointed -- with those precious moments, because my expectations were far lower.
+And with such logical inconsistencies as Chihiro's sudden success where he had none before (couldn't he have worked and saved up for a camera earlier?), and a mere three-year sentence for attempted murder, my disbelief could no longer be suspended.
+I'm also afraid I wasn't quite as moved as you with those precious moments, nor as disappointed with others, because my expectations were far lower.

-ME: Well, maybe I just didn't want the final episode to be a complete failure.
+ME: Maybe I just didn't want the final episode to be a complete failure.

 TAEKO: What about the penultimate episode?
 Did you find it just as wanting?